Use your skills as an architect to influence state policy.

 Legislators want to know how large groups of people are affected by the work they do at the state level.
 AIA Colorado, as a membership organization of 2,400 design professionals, is able to speak to legislators about the collective impact of issues on the architecture profession.

-Because of this process, these conversations are not about partisanship, but rather how a policy will affect architects and the architecture profession as a whole.
-This makes it easier to focus on specific issues with legislators, regardless of how our members may vote on their own ballots.
+These conversations are not about partisanship, but rather how a policy will affect architects and the architecture profession as a whole.
+This makes it possible to focus on specific issues with legislators, regardless of how our members may vote on their own ballots.
 Legislators understand this separation and appreciate the insight architects can offer.
 We also know that in Colorado, our priorities as a profession don’t clearly align with either political party.

 AIA Colorado also works closely with our lobbyist, Jerry Johnson.
 Johnson has over 30 years’ experience lobbying on architects’ behalf and is an integral part of all our advocacy efforts, whether it’s advancing our efforts on specific bills or helping build relationships between members and legislators.